josephsl/addonUpdater/readme.md

 ## Version 23.07

 * If using an NVDA release with add-on store included, a startup message will be shown informing users about the new add-on store.
 Add-on Updater will continue to work.
+* Improved performance when checking for add-on updates from NV Access add-on store and community add-ons website update sources.

 ## Version 23.06